 You can ask Siri to open the Camera app to one of the three available video options.

-The Camera app will open to the setting you asked for, and you can start to record a video.
+The Camera app will open with the setting you asked for, and you can start to record a video.

 What you can’t do, yet